 Pathogen Specialization to Source Host

-One evolutionary model of plant-generalist pathogen interactions suggests that generalist pathogen isolates within a species may specialize for interaction with specific hosts.
+One evolutionary model of plant-generalist pathogen interactions suggests that pathogen isolates within a generalist species may specialize for interaction with specific hosts.
 Alternatively, generalist isolates may show no host specialization or preference.
 Our collection of B. cinerea includes five isolates that may be adapted to tomato, as they were collected from S. lycopersicum.
 To test if there is evidence for specialization to the source host, we compared the virulence of the B. cinerea isolates obtained from tomato to the broader pathogen population.
-For B. cinerea genotypes isolated from tomato tissue vs. other hosts, there was no significant difference in lesion size on domesticated tomato (t-test; t=1.10, n = 97, p=0.33), wild tomato (t-test; t=1.09, n = 97, p=0.33) or across all tomato genotypes (t-test; n = 97, p=0.14) (Figure 1g).
+For B. cinerea genotypes isolated from tomato tissue vs. other hosts, there was no significant difference in lesion size across all tomato genotypes (t-test; n = 97, p=0.14) (Figure 1g).
 In fact, one isolate collected from tomato tissue (KGB1) was within the 10 least-virulent isolates and another (Triple3) was within the 10 most-virulent isolates (Figure 1g).
 This demonstrated significant genetic variation in virulence across the B. cinerea isolates, and that this collection of B. cinerea isolates from tomato do not display a strong host-specificity for tomato (Martinez, Blancard et al. 2003, Ma and Michailides 2005, Rowe and Kliebenstein 2007, Samuel, Veloukas et al. 2012).

 Pathogen Specialization to Host Genotype

 Though we did not find evidence for B. cinerea adaptation to tomato based on isolate host source, the B. cinerea isolates may contain genetic variation at individual loci that allow them to better attack subsets of the tomato genotypes (Rowe and Kliebenstein 2007, Kretschmer and Hahn 2008, Corwin, Subedy et al. 2016).
 A visual analysis of the data suggested an interaction between the genomes of B. cinerea and tomato (Figure 1 c-h).
 However, when using the full model, we found no significant interaction between isolate and individual host genotype, even though there was a large fraction of variance within these terms (Table 1).
 This may indicate a lack of interaction between genetic variation in the host and pathogen.
-Interaction effects in large datasets can be difficult to identify using mixed models, so we used a second standard statistical approach, a Wilcoxon signed-rank test, to test if the rank of B. cinerea isolate-induced lesion size significantly changes between pairs of tomato genotypes.
+Interaction effects in large datasets can be difficult to identify using mixed models, so we used a second standard statistical approach, a Wilcoxon signed-rank test.
+We used model-adjusted lesion sizes as input to test if the rank of B. cinerea isolate-induced lesion size significantly changes between pairs of tomato genotypes.
 This showed that when using the full isolate population, the rank performance of the isolates does significantly vary between host genotypes.
-When comparing mean lesion size between paired plant genotypes, 58% (38 out of 66) of tomato accession pairs had significantly different ranking of the isolates (Wilcoxon signed-rank test with Benjamini-Hochberg FDR-correction, Table 2, Supplemental Figure 2).
+When comparing mean lesion size between paired plant genotypes, 59% (39 out of 66) of tomato accession pairs had significantly different ranking of the isolates (Wilcoxon signed-rank test with Benjamini-Hochberg FDR-correction, Table 2, Supplemental Figure 2).
 A significant p-value indicates that the two host genotypes

 Table 2.
 Rank order shifts of 97 B. cinerea isolates by lesion area across all of the tomato accessions.

-Wilcoxon signed-rank test on comparing mean B. cinerea lesion area on tomato accessions.
+Wilcoxon signed-rank test on comparing model-corrected mean B. cinerea lesion area on tomato accessions.
 This tests for a change in the rank order of the 97 isolates between each pair of tomato accessions.
 A significant p-value suggests that the relative performance of individual isolates is altered from one host to the other.
 The lower left corner of the chart includes B-H FDR-corrected p-values, the upper right corner includes the test statistic (W).
 Bold text indicates significance at p < 0.01 after correction, italicized text indicates suggestive p-values 0.01 < p < 0.1.
 NS shows non-significant interactions.